 For example, the 2045 Initiative promises, for the starting price tag of $3 million, that your brain can be downloaded and that downloaded information can be used to animate or be “transplanted into” a personalized avatar or robotic copy of a human body remotely controlled by a brain computer interface or, if you fancy, a hologram (just press the immortality button on their site).
 Among its supporters, the website claims, is the Dalai Lama.

-connected two brains, rat brains, with one brain able to transfer electrical activity to another to facilitate learning a task.
+And, for the first time in human history, the neuroengineer Miguel Nicolelis recently connected two brains, rat brains, with one brain able to transfer electrical activity to another to facilitate learning a task.
 In this experiment, one rat learned through trial and error to press the correct lever for a reward.
 Electrical activity from one rat brain was sent to another through a wireless connection, allowing the other, untrained rat to choose the correct reward delivering lever without any training.
 This was followed up by studies connecting a human to a rat brain and then two human brains.
 Most recently, this month, Nicolelis connected more than two brains, either 3-4 rat brains or 3 monkey brains.
 In these experiments the animals were able to synchronize their brain activity to complete tasks.
 In the case of the monkeys, they operated an avatar.

 Head transplants are also being touted as a near reality.
 While not as fancy as downloading electrical activity to an avatar or robot, such a transplant might allow an intact head to receive a new body.
 In this case one might ask who is receiving the transplant.
 Is the head receiving a body transplant or is the body receiving a head transplant?